 The Education (Additional Support for Learning) Act 2004/2009 places duties on local authorities to provide access to independent mediation for resolving disputes with parents and carers of children and young people with additional support needs when or if they arise.
 East Dunbartonshire Council uses Resolve Scotland.
-For further information contact: 0131 313 8844 or go to www.resolve.org.uk
+For further information go to www.resolvemediation.org.uk